Patna University: Affiliations

 The university is an affiliating institution and has jurisdiction over the Patna city.
-Eleven colleges are affiliated with this university.
+Eleven colleges are affiliated with the university.

+Patna University Students' Union

+The Patna University Students' Union (PUSU) is the representative body of students of Patna University.

-PUSU Elections
+PUSU elections

-Recently, Patna University's 2025 elections scripted history with Mathili Mrinalini becoming the first female president of PUSU.
-It is the first time when women swept all 3 top positions in student politics, sending a powerful message of change.
-The other two women are Saloni Raj at the general secretary post and Soumya Srivastava as treasurer.
+In the 2026 PUSU elections, Shantanu Shekhar of the National Students' Union of India (NSUI) was elected president.
+Khushi Kumari of NSUI was elected general secretary, while Sifath Faiz, an independent candidate, was elected vice-president.
+Abhishek Kumar was elected joint secretary and Harsh Vardhan was elected treasurer.

 Academics

 Traditional and distance education

 The university and its affiliated colleges and institutions offer undergraduate and postgraduate courses in fields including law, teacher training, science, arts, commerce, medicine, and engineering.
 Admission in these courses is mainly based on the result of common entrance test (CET) conducted by Patna University.
 The aspirants for research-level programs have to sit for a qualifying test (RET) followed by an interview.
 Since 1974, the university also has a Directorate of Distance Education for conducting postgraduate studies in distance education.